patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/dashboard/dashboard.md

 When choosing whether or not your card should be wide or tall, it helps to consider the format of the information within the card.
 For example, the inventory and events cards both contain a list of data.
 Lists tend to lend themselves well to taller cards.
 The consumers card (bottom right) will contain a line graph.
 A line graph showing data over time lends itself well to a wider card.

-You can now Iterate on the arrangement of your cards.
+You can now iterate on the arrangement of your cards.
 Approach this arrangement like a puzzle.
 If you have a strong prioritization of cards, that should be your primary driver.
 You want the most important cards at the top, with less important cards at the bottom.
 It’s OK to change the size of your cards a bit to make them fit better.
 In our example, the events and inventory cards probably don’t need to be that tall.
 Maybe we can find a better use of that space for another card that needs more room.

 The only boundaries you’ll encounter in this step are the general sizes you defined earlier.
 Don’t limit yourself by assuming that the inventory card always has to be that tall.
 We don’t know exactly how tall it really has to be yet, we just have a general idea that it probably should be medium-ish.
 If you find yourself struggling with a certain column layout, try a different one to see if it solves any problems.